 This is why it’s good to check the financial health of your company every now and then.
-It’s also useful to call into investor calls, when the company announces its quarterly earnings and gets grilled by Wall Street analysts.
+It’s also useful to call into investor calls when the company announces its quarterly earnings and gets grilled by Wall Street analysts.
 This is a perfect time to assess the company’s health and your future in it.

 You’ve had a Jungian Break

 We’ve already discussed what happens when you’ve worn a fake mask to work.
-You develop a fake persona to fit into a work culture that is not consistent with whom you are or who you want to be.
+You develop a fake persona to fit into a work culture that is not consistent with who you are or who you want to be.
 This leads to a “subconscious revolution” and your suppressed side overwhelms your forced conscious mask.
 This is a Jungian Break.

 The character of Lester Burnham in the film American Beauty experiences such a break.
 Burnham gets fed up with his suburban life and his cubicle world.
-He quits his job, and starts working at a fast food restaurant.
-He buys a 20 year old car that he’s always wanted as a teenager.
+He quits his job and starts working at a fast-food restaurant.
+He buys a 20-year-old car that he’s always wanted as a teenager.
 He fantasizes about having a relationship with a teenager.
 It’s a classic mid-life crisis at the most extreme.

 This Jungian break at work can also be seen in the movies Office Space and Fight Club.
-In Office Space, the main character gets fed up with his TPS reports and stops caring about work.
+In-Office Space, the main character gets fed up with his TPS reports and stops caring about work.
 It leads to a lot of comical scenes like the one with the printer.

 In Fight Club, the main character gets fed up with corporate life and American consumerism.
 The psychological revolution manifests itself in the physical world literally.
 Without giving away the plot twist, the main character starts a fight club in response to living a fake life for so long.

 These are extreme situations and most people won’t get to that point.
 However, there will be a time when you’ve “had it.”
 You might find yourself taking more vacations, or buying a Harley Davidson.
-You’re playing a guitar again in your forties when you’ve given it up as a teenager.
+You’re playing the guitar again in your forties when you’ve given it up as a teenager.
 These are signs that your shadow is starting to emerge from years of conscious suppression.
-If left untreated or ignored, the shadow will gain strength and could lead to harmful behavior – the most extreme scenarios can be seen in Fight Club or American Beauty.
+If left untreated or ignored, the shadow will gain strength and could lead to harmful behaviour – the most extreme scenarios can be seen in Fight Club or American Beauty.

 If you’ve had a Jungian break, then it’s definitely time to assess your career.
 Perhaps, you’ve worked too long crunching Excel at a boring corporate job for the past ten years.
 You want to explore a place where it’s less “stuffy” and less “formal”.
 Then take a look at working at a startup.